 The City of Hot Springs coordinates a citywide safety program making effective use of safety funds and other resources to save lives and reduce injuries in the workplace.
 We provide leadership, innovation and program support in partnership with traffic safety advocates, professionals and organizations.

 The City Safety Office administers funds from the Human Resources and Utilities Departments and oversees the workplace safety program efforts supported by these funds for the City of Hot Springs.

-Left to right: Sarah Miller, Lauren Dees, Teri Vann, Rob King, Brent Persinger, Aaron Graulua and Kirby Needles.
+Left to right: (2019 ESC) Sarah Miller, Lauren Dees, Teri Vann, Rob King, Brent Persinger, Aaron Graulua and Kirby Needles.
 Not pictured: Antonio Canada, BJ White, Eddie Fleming, Lee Doege, Eric Thomason

 The goal of CHS Safety Committee is to develop and promote a healthy and safe environment for all employees and visitors to our facilities through the involvement of all individuals with regards to education, communication and safe work practices.

 SAFETY WITHOUT COMPROMISE

 I am committed to safety, compliance, and creating a safe haven where I can do the right thing without compromising safety or productivity.